myTerminal/daily-prayers/README.md

 Once installed, *daily-prayers* works automatically:

-1. It fetches the prayer timings for the day once at the start of the day and sets reminders
+1. It fetches the prayer timings for the day once at the start of the day and sets prayer call reminders.
-2. At the prayer times it sets by itself, it plays an audio version of the appropriate Adhan
+2. At the prayer times according to its knowledge, it plays an audio version of the appropriate Adhan for the time.

 The following parameters have been hard-coded for the time being and will be made configurable soon:

 1. **Prayer time calculation method** has been set to "Islamic Society of North America"
 2. **School** has been set to "Hanafi"

-**Note:** As *daily-prayers* works with `cron` jobs, it is suggested to be run for a non-organic user dedicated specifically to this.
+**Note:** As *daily-prayers* works with `cron` jobs, it is suggested to be run for a non-organic user dedicated specifically for this purpose.

     useradd muezzin -m
     passwd muezzin